dotnet/aspnetcore/src/Caching/Caching/src/HybridCache.md

 ## Additional implementation notes and assumptions

 - Valid keys and tags are always non-`null``, non-empty `string` values
+- Cache entries have maximum key and payload lengths that are enforced with reasonable (but configurable) defaults
 - The header and payload are treated as an opaque BLOB for the purposes of `IDistributedCache`
   - Due the the header and possible compression, it should not be assumed that the value is inspectable in storage
   - The key/value will be inserted/updated/deleted as an atomic operation ("torn" values are not considered, although the payload length in the header will be verified